5 min Read

 Cover image for blog post on building a story brand

 Coined by New York Times Bestselling Author Donald Miller and now used by over 10,000 organisations; Building a Story Brand and its’ 7 Step Story Framework have taken the guesswork out of understanding your business and everything about it.
-Through the creation of websites, emails and all marketing materials, understanding your audience has never been more important (and so much easier).
+By applying this framework to websites, emails, and all marketing materials, understanding your audience has never been more important (and so much easier).

 What is Story Brand?